Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Explosion properties

-It is well known that the explosion energy directly correlates with the mass of the iron core and, therefore, with the progenitor's compactness \citep{Ebinger2019_PUSH_II_explodability,Janka2017_nuDrivenExpl_Review,Burrows2024_Phys_correlations}.
+It is well known that explosion energy directly correlates with the mass of the iron core and, therefore, with the progenitor's compactness \citep{Ebinger2019_PUSH_II_explodability,Janka2017_nuDrivenExpl_Review,Burrows2024_Phys_correlations}.
 The reason behind this is rather straightforward.
-More massive iron cores will lead to higher mass accretion rates during the stalled-shock phase, since the average densities are higher, which in turn causes larger neutrino luminosities and energies and, therefore, larger neutrino heating \citep{Boccioli2025_comp_vs_Qdot} that will hence increase the explosion energy.
-Since higher explosion energies are achieved because of higher mass accretion rates, a natural consequence of this is that larger explosion energies also correlate with the gravitational mass of the cold neutron star left behind by the explosion, which is larger for larger mass accretion rates and compactnesses \citep{Boccioli2024_remnant}.
-To calculate the gravitational mass of the cold neutron star, we first take the baryonic mass of the remnant to be the total mass at densities larger than $10^{12}\ {\rm g/cm^3}$.
-Then we convert it to the gravitational mass of the cold neutron star by solving the TOV equations.
-As an alternative definition, we also selected the baryonic mass of the remnant to be the mass coordinate of the innermost tracer, and saw differences below 0.1 \%.
+More massive iron cores yield higher mass-accretion rates during the stalled-shock phase, since the average densities are higher, which in turn leads to higher neutrino luminosities and energies and, therefore, stronger neutrino heating \citep{Boccioli2025_comp_vs_Qdot}, thereby increasing the explosion energy.
+Since higher explosion energies are achieved because of higher mass-accretion rates, a natural consequence of this is that higher explosion energies also correlate with the gravitational mass of the cold neutron star left behind by the explosion, which is greater for higher mass-accretion rates and compactness \citep{Boccioli2024_remnant}.
+To calculate the gravitational mass of the cold neutron star, we first took the baryonic mass of the remnant to be the total mass at densities higher than $10^{12}\ {\rm g/cm^3}$.
+Then, we converted it to the gravitational mass of the cold neutron star by solving the Tolman--Oppenheimer--Volkoff (TOV) equations.
+As an alternative definition, we also selected the baryonic mass of the remnant to be the mass coordinate of the innermost tracer and identify differences below 0.1 \%.

 To summarize, the mass of the iron core, the compactness, the explosion energy, and the mass of the cold neutron star are all correlated.
-This is what is shown in Figure~\ref{fig:expl_ene_vs_mns}, which can be compared to Figure~11 from \citet{Burrows2024_Phys_correlations} to highlight again the excellent agreement of the explosion energies obtained by our 1D+ simulations and by state-of-the-art 3D simulations.
+This is shown in Fig.~\ref{fig:expl_ene_vs_mns}, which can be compared with Fig.~11 of \citet{Burrows2024_Phys_correlations} to highlight once again the excellent agreement between the explosion energies obtained from our 1D+ simulations and those from state-of-the-art 3D simulations.